Cape Town: South Africa is one of 51 countries that have not yet ratified the agreement

 Trade facilitation is about cutting red tape and streamlining customs and other procedures as goods cross borders.
 That includes goods in transit to and from land-locked countries.

-More specifically, the border procedures covered in the agreement include governments providing information and allowing consultation on laws and regulations, how rulings and appeal are handled, impartiality and non-discrimination, fees, release and clearance of goods, cooperation between border agencies and between customs authorities, various formalities, and freedom of transit.
+More specifically, the procedures covered in the agreement include governments providing information and allowing consultation on laws and regulations, how rulings and appeal are handled, impartiality and non-discrimination, fees, release and clearance of goods, cooperation between border agencies and between customs authorities, various formalities, and freedom of transit.

 Here are some points to ponder: